RookDB/RookDB/design-doc.md

 **Why It Exists:**

 1. **No Heap Page Intrusion:** Adding metadata to heap pages would consume precious tuple storage space.
 The sidecar keeps heap pages pristine.
-2. **Efficient Searches:** The binary max-tree enables O(log N) page searches by free-space category, replacing a naive O(N) linear scan of all pages.
+2. **Efficient Searches:** The binary max-tree enables O(\log N) for internal and O(N) for leaves page searches by free-space category, replacing a naive O(N) linear scan of all pages.
 3. **Rebuild on Crash:** The FSM file is treated as a hint-like structure.
 If corrupted or deleted, it can be rebuilt from the heap file without data loss or WAL complexity.
 4. **Scalability:** A single byte per heap page (free-space category 0–255) means 1 MB of FSM overhead covers an 8 GB table.